concur/developer.concur.com/src/api-reference/authentication/sign_in_with_concur.markdown

 Once the account is provisioned or matched, the application must:

-- Maintain the tokens for future use.
+- [Provide the option to disconnect](/api-reference/authentication/apidoc.html#revoke_token)
+- Maintain the user's session.
+Once the session is established, your application's typical session maintenance should be observed.
+This includes idle timeout and session refresh, where applicable.
+The issued token will have a predetermined expiration.
 To maintain the connection, please see the  [token refresh documentation](/api-reference/authentication/apidoc.html#refresh_token).
-- [Provide the option to disconnect](/api-reference/authentication/apidoc.html#revoke_token)
-- Keep the user signed in.
-If your application has a valid (not expired) refresh token, the user should remain signed in.
-Your application may create a cookie with the refresh token to bypass sign in on future visits.

 # <a name="error_handling"></a>Error Handling